Primordial black holes and scalar induced gravitational waves from sound speed resonance in non-minimal derivative coupling inflation model: conclusions

 \section{conclusions}

-The formation of a large number of PBHs requires the power spectrum of curvature perturbations to reach an amplitude of at least $\mathcal{O}(10^{-2})$.
-Although observations of the CMB indicate that the power spectrum is nearly scale-invariant on large scales ($k \lesssim 1 \, \mathrm{Mpc}^{-1}$), the amplitude of curvature perturbations on smaller scales ($k \gtrsim 1 \, \mathrm{Mpc}^{-1}$) is not strictly constrained and may be significantly enhanced.
-In this study, we have proposed a new derivative coupling mechanism based on a non-minimal coupling inflation model.
-The coupling function consists of a constant term and a periodic term, where the constant term reduces the tensor-to-scalar ratio, and the periodic term amplifies curvature perturbations through sound speed resonance.
-The periodic coupling is designed to be short-lived and weak, ensuring negligible impact on the evolution of the background field.
-Our results show that the square of the sound speed undergoes periodic oscillations, transforming the curvature perturbation equation into a Mathieu equation on sub-horizon scales.
-The solution to this equation indicates that curvature perturbations can grow exponentially under certain conditions, confirming the effectiveness of the sound speed resonance mechanism in enhancing curvature perturbations.
-When these amplified curvature perturbations re-enter the Hubble radius during the radiation-dominated era, regions of sufficiently high density may undergo gravitational collapse, eventually forming PBHs.
-These PBHs could constitute an important component of dark matter.
-Furthermore, the formation of PBHs is accompanied by the generation of SIGWs, whose energy density spectrum, $\Omega_{\mathrm{GW}, 0} h^{2}$, exhibits distinct multi-peak features.
-It is shown from our results that these gravitational wave signals fall within the sensitivity ranges of next-generation detectors, such as Taiji, TianQin, and LISA, providing strong support for future observations and offering opportunities to test theoretical models.
+The formation of a significant abundance of PBHs requires the power spectrum of curvature perturbations to reach an amplitude of at least $\mathcal{O}(10^{-2})$.
+While observations of the CMB indicate that the power spectrum is nearly scale-invariant on large scales ($k \lesssim 1\,\mathrm{Mpc}^{-1}$), its amplitude on smaller scales ($k \gtrsim 1\,\mathrm{Mpc}^{-1}$) remains poorly constrained and may be substantially enhanced.
+In this study, we investigate an inflationary model with non-minimal derivative coupling, in which the coupling function consists of a constant term and a periodic term.
+Numerical results show that the predicted tensor-to-scalar ratio and scalar spectral index are consistent with the latest P--ACT--LB--BK18 observational constraints.
+On certain small scales, the square of the sound speed exhibits periodic oscillations, transforming the curvature perturbation equation into a Mathieu equation within the horizon.
+The solutions to this equation demonstrate that curvature perturbations can grow exponentially under appropriate conditions, thereby confirming the effectiveness of the sound speed resonance mechanism in enhancing small-scale curvature perturbations.